cobbinma/booking-platform/Readme.md

 1. ensure lib folder contains certs (see below)
 1. run command `make local` to start api locally

+#### customer api

+used to manage administrator access on the booking platform

+1. Go to the `customer_api` lib directory.
+1. populate `.env` file from example
+1. ensure lib folder contains certs (see below)
+1. run `make dev` to run api and postgres instance in docker-compose

 ##### certificate generation